 I would like to provide you with an overview of the history of 19th-century France.
 It has several insurrections and coups d’état.
 The first coup d’état took place on 19 Brumaire Year VIII, or 9 November 1799.
 It therefore precedes the nineteenth century by about six weeks.
 On 19 Brumaire, Napoleon I became First Consul and his government was the French Consulate.
-However, in April 1804, he named himself Emperor of the French and was crowned Napoleon I on 2 December 1804.
+However, in April 1804, the French Sénat named him Emperor of the French, and he was crowned Napoleon I on 2 December 1804.
 Joséphine was crowned impératrice (Empress), by the new Emperor, her husband.

 Events Preceding the First Republic

 At the beginning of the 19th century, France was an unofficial Empire.
 As First Consul, Napoleon was the de facto ruler of France.
 He started rising to power during the National Convention (1792 – 1795) and continued empowering himself throughout the French Directory (1795 – 1799) as General Napoleon Bonaparte.
 The French Directory is identified as the third stage of the French Revolution.

 The first stage of the Revolution begins with the meeting of the Estates-General of 1789.
 Significant events are:

 - the Tennis Court Oath of 14 June 1789,

 - the Storming of the Bastille, on 14 July 1789,

 - the Women’s March on Versailles (5 October 1789),